-With 40 locations throughout the country, FINCA Georgia serves over 100,000 clients, largely in rural areas.
-As a regulated bank, FINCA offers its customers a wide range of credit, money transfers and savings services, all of which have been certified as client-friendly by the Smart Campaign.
+With 36 locations throughout the country, FINCA Bank Georgia serves customers in both urban and rural areas, offering its customers a wide range of credit, money transfers and savings services.
+FINCA Georgia was one of the first FINCA subsidiaries to be certified as client-friendly by the Smart Campaign.

-In terms of financial inclusion, Georgia fares better than most of the other countries of this region.
-However, over 60% of adults still lack access to banking services.
+Among FINCA countries, Georgia has the lowest rate of financial exclusion, but this still means that 40 percent of adults don't have a bank account.
 Poverty and financial exclusion are especially prevalent in rural areas, where two-thirds of FINCA's borrowers reside.
-These customers take advantage of FINCA's crop and livestock loans to improve their farm production, or they may use a small business loan to diversify their income.
+These customers take advantage of FINCA's crop and livestock loans to improve their farm production, or to diversify their income through small businesses.

 Housing size and quality, however, are still issues for many borrowers.
 Families often need to expand their living space to accommodate multiple generations under one roof.
-And while water is abundant in Georgia, nearly 20% of FINCA's borrowers live in homes without this vital service.
+And while water is abundant in Georgia, nearly 20 percent of FINCA's borrowers live in homes without this vital service.

 Income & Employment

 Georgia: Income & Employment